 Prime Video: The 39 Best TV Shows to Watch

-Watch Lizzo's Watch Out For The Big Grrrls on Friday.
-Plus, check out the heartfelt drama-comedy As We See It.
+Check out Lizzo's Watch Out For The Big Grrrls on Friday.
+Plus, stream the heartfelt drama-comedy As We See It.

 More in www.cnet.com